Multilevel Graph Partitioning for Three-Dimensional Discrete Fracture Network Flow Simulations: Numerical Examples

 We begin by reporting the quality of the partitions and computation time.
 Table~\ref{tbl:metrics} reports the cut, imbalance, and times for the uniform and variable mesh resolution.
 Reported values are the average of the thirty realizations.
 Columns correspond to each partition and row are sorted by the number of partitions $k$.
-For the uniform mesh case, the lowest cuts are all obtained for $P^\prime(G)$ for all values of $k$.
-The cut values obtained for $P^\prime(F)$ are about twice as large as those obtained using $P^\prime(G)$ but partitioning $P^\prime(G)$ take four orders of magnitude longer than partitioning $P^\prime(F)$.
-The observed difference in cut values for $P^\prime(F)$ between uniform mesh and variable mesh is due to the different vertex weights in the DFN-based graph, due to different meshes, which results in slightly different partitions.
+For the uniform mesh case, the lowest cuts are all obtained for $P(G)$ for all values of $k$.
+The cut values obtained for $P(F)$ are about twice as large as those obtained using $P(G)$ but partitioning $P(G)$ take four orders of magnitude longer than partitioning $P(F)$.
+The observed difference in cut values for $P(F)$ between uniform mesh and variable mesh is due to the different vertex weights in the DFN-based graph, due to different meshes, which results in slightly different partitions.
 In all cases, the imbalance values are about the same.
+The cuts on $P(F/G)$ are about 30\% larger than $P(G)$, but require three orders of magnitude less time than those obtained for $P(G)$.
 Similar observations are made in the variable mesh case, but there are a few subtle differences.
-The difference in the partition quality in terms of the cut between $P^\prime(G)$ and $P^\prime(F)$ is substantially larger than in the uniform mesh resolution set.
-In the case of $k=16$, the cut for $P^\prime(F)$ is three times larger than for $P^\prime(G)$.
-This increase in the cut values is a result of the fact that cuts in $P^\prime(F)$ can only occur along intersections in the fracture network mesh, where the mesh is most refined and the highest number of nodes exists.
-In contrast, $P^\prime(G)$ is not constrained in this manner and can therefore partition the mesh in region of the fracture where the mesh is coarse and fewer edges exists.
+The difference in the partition quality in terms of the cut between $P(G)$ and $P(F)$ is substantially larger than in the uniform mesh resolution set.
+In the case of $k=16$, the cut for $P(F)$ is three times larger than for $P(G)$.
+This increase in the cut values is a result of the fact that cuts in $P(F)$ can only occur along intersections in the fracture network mesh, where the mesh is most refined and the highest number of nodes exists.
+In contrast, $P(G)$ is not constrained in this manner and can therefore partition the mesh in region of the fracture where the mesh is coarse and fewer edges exists.
+However, in the case of $P(F/G)$, the partition is much improved when compared to $P(F)$ at little extra run time.
+Here, $P(F)$ is the initial condition for $P(G)$, but a fast partition, opposed to strong, is obtained.
+A result of this is smaller times required to get a higher quality partition.
+Note that the times required for $P(G)$ compared to $P(F)$ and $P(F/G)$ are four to five orders of magnitude different, regardless of the number of processors.
+All imbalance values are approximately the same.